python/mypy/docs/source/common_issues.rst

 -----------------------------------

-A ``@typing.no_type_check`` decorator added to a class, method or function has the effect of ignoring that class, method orfunction.
+A ``@typing.no_type_check`` decorator added to a class, method or function has the effect of ignoring that class, method or function.

 .. code-block:: python